KaiTayx/8-Week-SQL-Challenge/README.md

 -Use SUM and GROUP BY to find out the total_sales contributed by each customer.
 Note here I have renamed sum as 'total_sales'.

--Use JOIN to merge sales and menu tables as customer_id and price are from both tables.
+-Use INNER JOIN to merge sales and menu tables as customer_id and price are from both tables.

 <img width="269" alt="Screen Shot 2022-07-02 at 2 37 13 pm" src="https://user-images.githubusercontent.com/108335477/176986710-6c86decd-ce1a-4db5-ad1d-1eecf833e415.png">